 Some cats have been known to prefer a particular water bowl/container over others.
 Others prefer the faucet to a container and yet, others are fascinated by the water in the toilet bowl!

 But, why is tracking the water intake of your cat so important?
 Well, there is a correlation between the amount of water your cat takes and its health.
 Of course, a healthy cat is a joy to its owner.

 Which Water Should Your Cat Take?

-That cats should get plenty of clean water is not in doubt.
+The fact that cats should get plenty of clean water is not in question.
 However, what you consider healthy could be harmful.
 This is especially true with heavily chlorinated water or that with a lot of dissolved minerals.
 Diluting it with distilled water could be an option if you cannot get filtered water.

 Some cats dislike the taste of water that is presented in a plastic container.
 In such a case, a drinking fountain made of ceramic or glass would be an acceptable alternative.